eodgooch/db-migrator/README.md

 Use [npm config variables](https://docs.npmjs.com/misc/config) to configure `db-migrator`.

-Availble options are:
+Available options are:

 * db_url: database connection string
 * directory: name of the migration scripts folder (defaults to `./migrations`)
 * table_name: name of the database table where to store database state (defaults to `migrations`)
 * target: target migration id (timestamp)

 All these variables can be set either in `package.json` under `config/db-migrator`:
 ```
 "config": {
   "db-migrator": {